Steve-Crown35/online-bookshop/README.md

 # online-bookshop
-This project is an online bookshop that serve ebooks to its teeming customers
+This project is an online bookshop that serves ebooks to its teeming customers